Adopt me

 Salt Lake City

-*Nuggie is temporarily living in a foster home until they find their family.
-If you would like to meet Nuggie, we recommend scheduling an appointment with one of our Adoptions Specialists, so we can ensure they are here to meet you when you arrive.
-Please click “Adopt Nuggie” to complete an interest survey and one of our Adoptions Specialists will connect with you to set up an appointment!* Meet Golden Nugget, a senior dog with a heart of gold and a personality as rich and layered as his name suggests.
+Meet Nuggie, a senior dog with a heart of gold and a personality as rich and layered as his name suggests.
 While he has a sweet and loyal side, he also knows exactly what he likes—and what he doesn’t.
 He’s independent, spirited, and full of character, just like you'd expect from a classic Chihuahua.
-Golden Nugget is friendly on his own terms, often forming strong bonds with his favorite people.
+Nuggie is friendly on his own terms, often forming strong bonds with his favorite people.
 He’s sharp as a tack and still enjoys exploring his surroundings with youthful curiosity.
 Once you’re in his circle, you’ll find a fiercely loyal companion who brings joy, laughter, and a whole lot of heart into your life.
 He’ll thrive in a home that appreciates his quirks, respects his space, and is willing to advocate for him with others.
-Whether that means letting guests know he needs a little time to warm up or ensuring he has a quiet spot to retreat to, Golden Nugget does best with someone who understands and honors his boundaries.
-Adopting Golden Nugget means embracing a dog with opinions, charm, and endless personality—and gaining a devoted, one-of-a-kind friend for life.
+Whether that means letting guests know he needs a little time to warm up or ensuring he has a quiet spot to retreat to, Nuggie does best with someone who understands and honors his boundaries.
+Adopting Nuggie means embracing a dog with opinions, charm, and endless personality—and gaining a devoted, one-of-a-kind friend for life.
+If you would like more info, please call/text our adoptions team at 385-405-5145.

 Logo Icon